spotlightpa/poor-richard/content/news/2021-05-19-SPLBALLOTXX.md

 Previously little noticed, Pennsylvania’s disaster declaration process became a political flashpoint for Republicans, who — with support from a few Democrats — championed the proposals as a check on an executive they repeatedly clashed with over the state’s pandemic response.

-“A ‘yes’ vote does not take power away from the governor,” Senate Majority Leader Kim Ward (R., Westmoreland) said in/ during an April.
+“A ‘yes’ vote does not take power away from the governor,” Senate Majority Leader Kim Ward (R., Westmoreland) said in/ April.
 “Rather, it brings back the balance of power by giving the people a say in how to manage their communities during emergency situations.”

 Perhaps no decisions by the Wolf administration were as reviled in the GOP-controlled legislature as the ones to temporarily close businesses deemed nonessential and stagger the economy’s reopening to slow the spread of COVID-19.
 Preventing a similar situation in the future became a selling point as they urged voters to approve the amendments.